Neurosurgery – Spinal Surgery

 ADVANCED SOFT TISSUE SURGICAL PROCEDURES

 This is a two-day practical course in small animal surgery.
-The course will cover some advanced surgical procedures of the head and neck and abdomen that are commonly found in practice and it is also designed to be flexible so people can practice at their own pace and concentrate on techniques that they would like to perfect.
+The course will cover some advanced surgical procedures that are commonly found in practice and it is also designed to be flexible so people can practice at their own pace and concentrate on techniques that they would like to perfect.
 The tutors will be available to observe, and have direct involvement in teaching the procedures.

 The learning objectives of the course will help delegate to understand when to perform certain techniques and the potential complications one could encounter.
 Practical lab and lectures will assure a review of the associated anatomy of each technique and surgical approaches.